akhvorov/vgram/docs/source/builder.rst

 StreamVGramBuilder
 ==================

-Use this class for construction v-gram dictionary in common cases.
+Use this class for construction v-gram dictionary in cases where data is not text or is too large.
 It gave the universal interface for any sequences performed by a list of integer numbers.
 This can be useful in cases where data does not fit into memory or coming by a stream.
 Every sequence accepted separately and fit dictionary gradually.

-If it was a class in Python, it would look like this:
+If it were a class in Python, it would look like this:

 .. code-block:: python